northern norway lofoten view of svolvaer istk

 Read more

 Continue by train across Swedish Lapland to Boden, home of the Treehotel and Arctic Bath.
 Spend the following two nights here, perhaps with a night in each of these amazing architectural creations.
 Like the Icehotel, the Treehotel and Arctic Bath are some of the truly amazing places to stay in the world.
 At the Treehotel walk into the woods and you will find a collection of individually designed treehouses, some are almost invisible, like the Mirror Cube and Bird’s Nest, while others are bold and outlandish like the UFO and Dragonfly.
-Seeing really is believing, and it’s only when you spend a night here, perhaps enjoying the luxury of the 7th Room treehouse, that you appreciate the innovation, attention to detail and sense of fun that has gone into creating this arboreal masterpiece.
+Seeing really is believing, and it’s only when you spend a night here, that you appreciate the innovation, attention to detail and sense of fun that has gone into creating this arboreal masterpiece.
 A short distance away, down by the Lule River, the Arctic Bath is equally ingenious.
 Inspired by the old tradition of floating timber downriver to the lumber yards, this ‘floating spa’ is a luxurious oasis hidden by an extraordinary facade of tangled driftwood.
 Again, you really need to see it to believe it!
 At its heart lies an open-air natural pool, surrounded by sauna and treatment rooms, plus a restaurant serving delicious, healthy local cuisine.
 Accommodation is either in separate ‘floating’ cabins reached by boardwalks across the river, or larger contemporary chalets with floor-to-ceiling windows providing views of the river (and the aurora borealis during winter).
 Spend overnight at either the Treehotel or Arctic Bath.

 Treehotel